HusamSaleem/Data_Structures_Visualizer/README.md

 # Data_Structures_Visualizer

-# Description:
+# Description
-A data structure visualizer for several data structures implemented to help new beginners that learn better with visuals.
+- A data structure visualizer for several data structures implemented to help new beginners that learn better with visuals.

 Currently Supported Data Structures:
 - Linked Lists (Singly & Doubly)